carlosmmatos/fcs-action/README.md

 - **Image Scanning**: Scan container images for vulnerabilities, malware, and security issues
 - **SBOM Generation**: Generate Software Bill of Materials (SBOM) in CycloneDX format
 - Customize scan parameters such as categories, platforms, severities, and filtering options
-- Generate scan reports in various formats (JSON, SARIF, SBOM)
+- Generate scan reports in various formats (JSON, SARIF, SBOM)sdsdf
 - Upload scan results to the CrowdStrike Falcon Console
 - Flexible configuration options for tailoring scans to your needs
 - Support for vulnerability-only and SBOM-only scanning modes